curran/currankelleher.com/src/pages/blog/clickable-circles.md

 One of the strong points of D3.js is that it enables you to create arbitrarily complex and custom _interactions_.
 D3 provides low-level primitives for dealing with interaction events and rendering updates, but _does not_ prescribe a particular way to manage state.
 This is a good thing, because it allows you to use the state management approach that is most appropriate for your particular application.
 In this article, I'll show you how to create a simple example of clickable circles using D3.js, using my own personal favorite state management pattern: unidirectional data flow.
 This example will serve as a foundation for future articles that explore more complex interactions and state management patterns.

+> Click a circle to try it out!

 <iframe src="/examples/clickable-circles/index.html" width="100%" height="400px" style="border: none; border-radius: 4px;"></iframe>

 [source code](https://github.com/curran/currankelleher.com/tree/main/public/examples/clickable-circles)